ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/matrix-processing.md

 your program and its test suite.
 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
-If it does not adhere to the standard then you can run the command `poetry run black squareroot tests` and it will automatically reformat the source code.
+If it does not adhere to the standard then you can run the command `poetry run black matrix tests` and it will automatically reformat the source code.

 Along with running tasks like `poetry run task lint`, you can leverage the